elifesciences/tech-team/adr/0010-release-via-tags.md

 ## Consequences

-Version numbers cannot be specified in source code, as the tag is the source of truth for them.
+The current version number for the next release cannot be specified in source code, as the tag is the source of truth for it.

 Jenkins should not create tags automatically but wait for a human to push one as a build trigger.